 During a power outage, Generac’s Automatic Transfer Switches instantly switch electricity from the generator to your home.
 Without human intervention, these transfer switches distribute electricity from your backup generator.

+Prime, continuous, and standby generators are not identical.
 A standby generator is a type of power plant that switches on automatically when the grid goes down.
 Automatic standby generators are prime and continuous.
 Prime means it only starts up when there’s a power outage, while continuous means it runs continuously.
-Reference: generator standby vs prime vs continuous.

 - what does a standby generator run on